jj3128/BellyFlopEngine/README.md

 Create a Screen, Camera and Box class, as seen in the demo file

-If you want to actually make a game, try looking at some of the code in the [Demo File](Demo.py) and [Game Example File](Game Example/Game Example.py) to see what functions you can use.
+If you want to actually make a game, try looking at some of the code in the [Demo File](Demo.py) and the [Game Example File](Game Example/Game Example.py) to see what functions you can use.